xcatliu/pagic/README.md

 ### Configuration

-It's able to configurate pagic by adding a `pagic.config.ts` file.
+It's able to configurate Pagic by adding a `pagic.config.ts` file.
 The default configuration is:

 ```ts
 export default {